-The user entry text file should \underline{not} contain any extra new lines (/n).
+The user entry text file should not contain any extra new lines (/n).
 A MAC address will be assigned to the userID upon creation.

-6. Copy the default autoyast/kickstart template available in xCAT.
+6. Copy the default autoyast/kickstart template available in xCAT (if not already).
 Customize this template to how you see fit.
 For more information on how to customize the template, see Appendix B.

-If you want to install a SLES:
+If you want to install a SUSE Linux Enterprise Server: